kreativan/GithubUpdates/README.md

 /**
  *  We are splitting all our updates as files (scripts) stored in /inc/ folder.
- *  Install files it will be automatically included and executed.
+ *  Install files will be automatically included and executed.
  */
 $inc_dir = $this->updates_dir . "inc/";
 $inc = scandir($inc_dir);